 Morse's war efforts expanded from antisubmarine warfare in the North Atlantic to a variety of Navy operations across the globe.
 ASWORG became just one part of Morse's Operations Research Group (ORG), based at Navy headquarters in Washington.
 In Recife, Brazil, for example, a Ph.D. chemist named Jacinto "Jay" Steinhardt brought search theory to a U.S. Navy base that was trying to intercept five German freighters loaded with enough tin and rubber from the Pacific to meet the needs of the Nazi war machine for another 18 months.
-Despite having to blockade a 1,500-mile swath of the South Atlantic - as wide as the gap between New York and Dallas - with only enough aircraft to allow four long-range flights per day, Steinhardt's rigorous search plans helped the base sink four out of the five blockade runners.
+Despite having to blockade a 1,500mile swath of the South Atlantic - as wide as the gap between New York and Dallas - with fewer than a dozen search aircraft, Steinhardt's rigorous search plans helped the Navy spot all five blockade runners, sinking three in as many days.